Business Administration (BA)

 Offered As Demand Warrants

 A guide for interpreting leadership theory and research as well as practical advice on how to be a better leader.
-The course acts as a review of all functional leadership theories, how the theories relate to one another, and how students can apply the leadership theories to their own personal development.
+Reviews functional leadership theories, how the theories relate to one another and how students can apply the leadership theories to their own personal development.

 Lecture + Lab + Other: 3 + 0 + 0